 Absolutely not, City Acting Fun has been prepared for total beginners.

 2. And, if I have some experience, which drama course should I enroll for?

-If you have some experience, you’re welcome to join Scene Work for Intermediates, Character Development or the Amateur Theatre courses.
-You may also be interested in our Meisner Technique Workshop and Directing Workshop.
+If you have some experience, you’re welcome to join Scene Work for Intermediates, Character Building or the Amateur Theatre courses.
+You may also be interested in the Voice & Communication Skills and Monologue & Presentation Workshops.